-• The Petri dish will be filled with agar.

-- Random shapes with nutritious agar will be positioned in the Petri dish. - Different species of mycelia will be positioned in the nutritious agar.
+- The Petri dish will be filled with agar. - Random shapes with nutritious agar will be positioned in the Petri dish. - Different species of mycelia will be positioned in the nutritious agar.

 The idea is for the mycelia to develop freely in the unique space created for each species and then interact with each other in various ways.
-The space for interaction will be isolated agar, as the intention is for this space to be nutritionally unappealing, so the species would have no reason to compete for it, only to connect.
+The base of this Petri dish will be isolated agar, as such, a nutritionally uninteresting space for the Mycelia will be created.
+The goal is for this non-nutritive space to be an environment in which the fungi connect without the element of competition.